Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 ---

-{{<note title="Update June 28, 2019">}}Let me add [Servdiscount](https://servdiscount.com/) to this list of providers.
+{{<note>}}**Update June 28, 2019:** Let me add [Servdiscount](https://servdiscount.com/) to this list of providers.
 I've only used their services for a few weeks and already can tell that they deliver great value for competitive prices.

----

 As an example: For roughly $26, they provided me an 8-core processor, 24GB RAM (instead of the promoted 16), 265GB SSD (instead of the promoted 128), 1TB HDD, unmetered 1Gbps connectivity, *and a dedicated KVM*.
 Customer support is competent, prompt and friendly.

 If you can live with the missing disk redundancy options in most of their low-cost offers, it's really worth a look!{{</note>}}

+---

 Back to the example of our team of eight persons: A reasonably sized mid-range server from Hetzner costs around $60 per month.
 It comes with hardware resources that would *easily* accommodate virtual desktops for eight people—or more!